Exam Absences, Conflicts, and Make-ups

 Students who cannot take their final exams as scheduled because of a religious conflict, documented serious illness, or compelling, unexpected circumstances may appeal for a make-up final exam.
 The following are examples that are not considered compelling reasons to grant a make-up exam: lack of preparation, negligence, misinformation, or planned vacations and other events.

 Supporting documentation must accompany the appeal.
 Two pieces of documentation are required, except in cases of personal illness.
-Documentation must be written in English and must be on letterhead paper.
-It should confirm the reasons for missing the exam, signed by the appropriate person in an official capacity, and include travel information if relevant.
+Documentation must be written in English.
+It should confirm the reasons for missing the exam, signed by the appropriate person in an official capacity on official letterhead, and include travel information if relevant.
 Medical documentation must be in the form of a letter on the medical provider’s letterhead and based on a physical exam within two days of the missed exam.
-The letter should include a description of the illness, specific dates or range of dates of the illness, and physical and functional limitations of the illness.
+The signed letter should include a description of the illness, specific dates or range of dates of the illness, and physical and functional limitations of the illness that prevented taking the exam as scheduled.
 Documentation written on prescription pads will not be accepted.

 A $25 nonrefundable processing fee for each make-up exam requested must be included with the appeal.
-Students are advised to call Academic Services before submitting appeals.
+Students are advised to call Academic Services at (617) 495-0977 before submitting appeals.
 Incomplete and late appeals will not be considered.

-Exams are administered at 51 Brattle Street on:
+Exams are administered by the Extension School on:

 Make-up exams for courses that have an online final exam are administered on:

 - January 15, 2020 for fall courses